 - Related Information:

 - Concrete Admixtures

-Concrete Pumps and Pumping InformationA guide to concrete pumps, equipment and jobsite safety
+Concrete Pumping InformationA guide to concrete pumps, equipment and jobsite safety

 On the typical concrete pour, your goal is to place the concrete as close as possible to its final destination—not only to save hauling time and boost productivity, but also to avoid overhandling the concrete.
 But on many concrete jobs, the ready-mix truck can't gain access to the work site.
 When you're placing a stamped concrete patio in a fenced backyard, a decorative floor inside in an enclosed building or working on a high-rise building, you must find another way to move the concrete from the truck to the point of placement.

 Pumping is an efficient, reliable and economical means of placing concrete, and sometimes the only way of getting concrete into certain locations.
 Other times, simply the ease and speed of pumping concrete make it the most economical method of concrete placement.
 In the end, the convenience of easy access for truck mixers must be weighed against the desirability of locating the pump closer to the placement point.

 When concrete is pumped, it is separated from the pump line walls by a lubricating layer of water, cement and sand.

 Naturally, the concrete mix must be suitable for its particular application, but it must also contain enough water for the mix to move easily through the reducers, bends and hoses found in most basic pipeline setups.
 Pump primers can greatly reduce issues associated with pumping concrete and help pumping lines last longer.
 (Slick-Pak Pump Primer from Fritz-Pk)

 It is important to have all concrete mixes specified as "pumpable" prior to any concrete pours.
 There are mixes that do not pump at all or cause the pump lines to clog.
 This can cause big problems if you have 8 trucks arriving on the job ready to discharge concrete.
 See more about removing blockages.